roman-milk/roman-milk.github.io/susans-req.md

+===

- ****** Susan's Request Ch.
-05 ****** bydawn1958© Please email me with your comments or suggestions as I appreciate readers when they take the time to email.
+Please email me with your comments or suggestions as I appreciate readers when they take the time to email.
 This was written for a special person and I hope these fantasies excite and satisfy her.

  Susan's Request - A Teacher's Rendezvous